Goat Milk Soap

 4. Natural moisturizing: The high-fat content in goat milk helps prevent your skin from drying out after washing.
 Healthy, moisturized skin is more resistant to bacterial infections than dry, cracked skin.

 Unlike antibacterial soaps containing synthetic chemicals designed to kill bacteria directly, goat milk soap focuses on removing bacteria through washing while supporting your skin’s natural defenses.
 This gentle approach is why many dermatologists recommend it for sensitive skin.
+The FDA has determined that manufacturers of certain antibacterial soaps did not provide sufficient data to prove that their active ingredients are safe for long-term daily use or more effective than plain soap and water.

 Natural Antibacterial Ingredients in Goat Milk Soap